 - In by the back door… – a camera DP worked at a cafe at Pinewood and met the people he needed to meet in the company and eventually became part of the SKYFALL camera department.

-- Information Overload – browse IMDB, follow important people on Twitter, read trade publications such as Variety, Screen Daily, BFI, etc.
+- Information Overload – browse IMDB, follow important people on Twitter, read trade publications such as Variety, Screen Daily etc.

 - Rounds of Coffees – find names, get in touch to ask for advice, meet people, ask them if they’d connect you to a couple of other contacts.
 Repeat.
 There’s a skill to it, you mustn’t push your luck too much with the favours, but it’s not rocket science.

 - The Road less travelled… – use your connections to theatre, actors, or directors, as well as any foreign language skills you may have.
-If you can read and assess scripts in a foreign language, arrow in on companies with an international presence.
+If you can read scripts and provide script coverage in a foreign language, arrow in on companies with an international presence.